zigbee-alliance/distributed-compliance-ledger/docs/running-node-aws-terraform-ansible/deployment.md

 This document describes all necessary steps to deploy a new DCL network on AWS cloud in accordance with this [design document](../deployment-design-aws.md).

+Please note, that the current version of the script can not be used to run just an Observer node without a VN.
+If you need to run an ON connected to another organization nodes, please follow the manual steps from [running-node-manual/on.md](../running-node-manual/on.md).

 ## Prerequisites

 Make sure you have all [prerequisites](./prerequisites.md) set up